dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 ## A Quick overview of Streamlet

-Model: Streamlet is a protocol for the partially synchronous and authenticated settings.
+**Model**: Streamlet is a protocol for the partially synchronous and authenticated settings.
 The system consists of n=3f+1 known validators, up to f of which may be Byzantine and the rest are honest.
 The network has an unknown global stabilization time (GST), after which there is a known duration Δ (measured in units called rounds) that bounds all transmission delays between honest validators.

-Blocks and Notarization: Streamlet is an epoch-by-epoch protocol with a known designated leader per epoch.
+**Blocks and Notarization**: Streamlet is an epoch-by-epoch protocol with a known designated leader per epoch.
 In each epoch a leader broadcasts a proposed block carrying transactions, and a hash of the prefix of the extended chain.
 Similarly to HotStuff, once a validator observes 2f+1 votes per block (quorum certificate) it considers this block as a notarized.
 Unlike Hotstuff, where the set of votes is recorded on the blockchain itself, the determination of a block as notarized is personal.

-Longest Chain and Casting Votes: Every honest validator maintains the longest notarized chain(s) that it knows.
+**Longest Chain and Casting Votes**: Every honest validator maintains the longest notarized chain(s) that it knows.

 -   A leader proposal extends its longest notarized chain, or an arbitrary one of them if there are more than one

 -   A validator votes for a leader proposal iff it extends one of its longest notarized chains, and the epoch number of the block matches the current epoch

-Commit: Whenever a 3-chain of blocks (as depicted below) whose epochs are consecutive is formed, a validator finalizes the middle block of the 3-chain and its prefix chain.
+**Commit**: Whenever a 3-chain of blocks (as depicted below) whose epochs are consecutive is formed, a validator finalizes the middle block of the 3-chain and its prefix chain.